department-of-veterans-affairs/vagov-content/pages/health-care/copay-rates.md

 | <b>Specialty care services</b> <br>(like a visit to a hearing specialist, eye doctor, surgeon, or cardiologist)     | $50                |
 | <b>Specialty tests</b> <br>(like an MRI or CAT scan)         | $50                |

-<b>Note:</b> You won’t need to pay any copays for tests like X-rays, lab tests, or for preventive tests and services like screenings or immunizations.
+<b>Note:</b> You won’t need to pay any copays for X-rays, lab tests, or preventive tests and services like health screenings or immunizations.

 ------